 Betsy Hubbard is a certified early childhood educator.
 She received her B.A. in Early Childhood Education in 2001.
 Her teaching career began in Kalamazoo, MI with preschool and kindergarten students.
 She has continued to teach early and primary grades and is currently a K/1 looping teacher in Olivet, Michigan.
 She is a poetry advocate and hopes more educators will share their poetry appreciation with their students.
 Betsy is the creator of Chalk-A-Bration, a monthly celebration of poetry and poem illustrations using chalk.
 She loves music, running and blowing on dandelions.
 She is a wife and mother residing in Battle Creek, Michigan.
 Betsy can also be found at I Think in Poems, Teaching Young Writers, and on Twitter @Betsy_writes.

-Beth Moore began her career as a first grade teacher in Orange, MA and then was a fifth grade teacher in Newtown, CT.
-She then spent the next ten years working as a literacy consultant for the Teachers College Reading and Writing Project (TCRWP) based at Columbia University.
+Beth Moore has over a decade of experience working as a national literacy consultant for the Teachers College Reading and Writing Project (TCRWP) based at Columbia University.
 This work has taken her into K-8 classrooms all over the country to support teachers and administrators with reading workshop, writing workshop, and all aspects of a balanced literacy curriculum.
-As part of her work, she has been a contributing author to a number of TCRWP resources, including the Running Records Assessments, the Curriculum Calendars, the Learning Progressions for Writing, and the Performance Assessments for Reading and Writing.
-Additionally, Beth has also has taught numerous graduate courses at Columbia University and has presented at conferences around the country.
-Recently, she coauthored the book How-To Writing: Writing to Teach Others, with Lucy Calkins and Laurie Pessah, one of the books in the popular series Units of Study in Opinion, Information, and Narrative Writing.
-Beth holds an M.Ed in Curriculum and Teaching from Teachers College, Columbia University, and is a doctoral candidate there.
-Her research involves studying how young readers demonstrate reading comprehension in beginner texts.
-Currently, she and her family live in Jericho, VT and she continues to travel around the country, doing staff development through TCRWP.
+She has been a contributing author to many TCRWP resources, including the Running Records Assessments, the Curriculum Calendars, the Learning Progressions for Writing, and the Performance Assessments for Reading and Writing.